 Oxygenating Plants grow totally submerged and play a vital role in maintaining the pond's natural balance.
 These plants use waste nutrients and help purify the water, thus creating an environment that is unsuitable for algal growth.
 They also provide cover for protection and spawning grounds for pond fish.
 Submersed pond water plants are particularly good at oxygenating the pond water.
 Bubbles of oxygen can be observed coming from the leaves of these plants.
 It is best to include one bunch (these plants are sold by the 'bunch' or handful) for every two square feet of pond surface.
 Fewer bunches may be adequate once the natural balance is obtained.
 Grow a variety of species since each species grows at a different time of year and has different water depth requirements.

-Floating Plants just float on the surface of the pond and donít need to be rooted in a planter.
-A variety of these plants are important to the natural balance of your garden pond.
+Floating Plants are some of the most beautiful water plants and play a vital role in any pond.
+Providing nourishment and shade for fish, promoting a balanced ecosystem, and increasing natural filtration, floaters are a must in any water garden!
+They just float on the surface of the pond and donít need to be rooted in a planter.
 Floating Plants such as Water Hyacinths and Water Lettuce provide shade and cover for your pond.
 Floating aquatic plant foliage should cover approximately 60% of the pond surface area in order to achieve a good balance.
 Floating plants will keep the water cool in the summer and help keep algae away.

 Deep Water Plants include Lotus and Water Lilies.
 They grow on the base of the pond and send up leaves and blooms to the surface.
 Depending on the variety, they may grow a couple of inches to a few feet below the surface of the water.
 They provide valuable leaf cover to help shade the water, which reduces algae growth.
 Fish love to hide under their leaves, too.
 Lilies do not do well with strong water movement or splashing water.
 Most species need full sun 10 hours a day for best blooms.
 A pond should have approximately one lily for every 5-10 square feet of pond surface.These pond plants will bloom incredibly when fertilized with adequate amounts of fish safe aquatic plant fertilizer.
 Water Lilies are available in hardy and tropical varieties.
 The hardy varities provide the first colors in spring and help keep the water balanced.
 The tropical varieties are great for fast growing, vivid colors that last a long time during the summer season.

-Bog Plants and Marginals include well known species such as cattails, cannas, grasses and reeds.
+Bog Plants and Marginals are a broad category of plants that live at the edge of a pond or water feature.
+They include well known species such as cattails, cannas, grasses and reeds.
 Marginal plants grow well in the shallower areas of your pond or water garden from two to twelve inches of water depending on size and type.
+They provide color and interest to your pond but do so much more.
+They contribute to the healthy balance of your pond's eco-system by providing food for fish, and many species attract butterflies, bees, and hummingbirds.
 It is helpful if a shelf is incorporated in the pond design to support them.
 Bog Plants do well in the moist conditions and boggy areas around the rim of the pond.
 Choose plants for around the pond to blend in with the garden pond and surroundings.